"7 Essential Tips for Aspiring Authors with Dysgraphia or Dyslexia"

 6. Use Recording Devices

-I record my ideas so I do not forget them, which was an efficient way to get my thoughts down without having to write them out manually.
+I record my ideas so I do not forget them, which is an efficient way to get my thoughts down without having to write them out manually.

 7. Take Care of Yourself